6 Tested and Effective Strategies for Differentiating in World Language

 EIGHT STATIONS ACTIVITY

-In the following activity, students speak the target language all period long, or even during two periods with the higher performing students asking the questions and the middle-to-lower performing students answering them: Eight-Stations Activity for the Preterite Tense.
+In the following activity, students speak the target language all period long, or even during two periods with the higher-performing students asking the questions and the middle-to-lower-performing students answering them.
+Students work in different groups: Eight-Stations Activity for the Preterite Tense.

 And here is a FREE 8-Stations Activity for Spanish Three (future tense.)

-I hope this post gave you some useful ideas for how to differentiate in your Spanish and French classes.
+I hope this post gave you a few useful ideas for how to differentiate in your Spanish and French classes while creating a supportive learning environment for all your students.

 Would you like to get teaching tips and freebies in your email?
 If so, click on Best PowerPoints for Spanish and French and scroll to the bottom.
 For signing up you get a FREE 122-slide PowerPoint on regular verbs and infinitives.